No Ferry Hassles!

 We know that you want to spend less time traveling and more time sea kayaking.
 This trip accomplishes that goal and gets you out on the water faster than any other.
 No San Juan Island ferry hassles are necessary to begin your expedition.
 We depart directly from Anacortes, on lovely Fidalgo Island, and you can drive directly to us which saves all sorts of time, worries and added expense.

 The trip starts on Fidalgo Island and enters the waters of the San Juan Islands National Monument.
 The protected status of the nearby Cypress Island Marine Reserve and it’s large neighbor to the west, Blakely Island, have created a healthy habitat that supports some of the most dense wildlife populations in the Puget Sound region.
 This abundance spills out into the surrounding waters and islands, creating many wildlife viewing opportunities.
 Bald eagles are common here and nest on nearly every island.
-Seals and porpoise are found in good numbers throughout the San Juans which has attracted the groups of Orca whales who hunt them.
-We have been seeing them more frequently in recent years than ever before, so keep your eyes open!
+Seals and porpoises are found in good numbers throughout the San Juans which has attracted the groups of Orca whales who hunt them.

 The San Juan Islands are world famous for their pastoral beauty and protected waterways.
 Sea kayaking is the preferred mode of exploration, allowing you to slowly move through the landscape and see details missed by others.
 Gliding silently through a maze of islands you are treated to new vistas around every corner.